abudaan/flash_webmidi/README.md

 ExternalInterface.call("sendToLightingControl('que_1')");
 ```

 The function `sendToLightingControl` is a global javascript function.
-This is ugly, but it works and it is the simplest solution.
+Global functions are ugly, but it works and it is the simplest solution.

 The parameter `que_1` is the queue id.